A topic from the subject of Inorganic Chemistry in Chemistry.

 1. Carefully transfer a small piece of iron wool into a test tube using forceps.

-2. Hold the test tube vertically over a beaker containing water.
+2. Hold the test tube vertically over a beaker containing water (to trap any excess chlorine).

 3. Introduce chlorine gas into the test tube using a delivery tube attached to a chlorine gas cylinder.
 Make sure to keep the gas flow slow and controlled.